thestormforge/optimize-trials/k6/README.md

     }
 ```

 NOTE: If you are using this in an experiment, keep in mind that some values are set automatically.
-In particular, the `backoffLimit`, `restartPolicy`, and `PUSHGATEWAY_URL` environment variable are all introduced when evaluating a trial's job template.
+In particular, the `backoffLimit`, `restartPolicy`, and `PUSHGATEWAY_URL` environment variable are all introduced when evaluating a trial's job template. `PUSHGATEWAY_URL` requires the usage of the `prometheus` setupTask though.